-All taxpayers are encouraged to file the annual return electronically using Michigan Treasury Online (MTO).
+Taxpayers are encouraged to file electronically using Michigan Treasury Online (MTO) or tax preparation software.
 Visit mto.treasury.michigan.gov for more information.
 Taxpayers with 250 or more employees must file their withholding return electronically.
 Do not include wage statements with your mailed annual return.